Welcome to the Quantitative Fisheries Lab at Auburn University

 We conduct scientific research on the dynamics of fish and invertebrate populations, the fisheries that pursue them, and quantitative methods for stock assessment and management decision-making.

-Some of our current projects involve Gulf of Mexico red snapper, reservoir largemouth bass fisheries in Alabama, trophic interactions and management of small impoundments, assessment of Chinook salmon stocks of western Alaska, Laurentian Great Lakes walleye management, and crayfish population dynamics.
+Some of our current projects involve Gulf of Mexico red snapper, reservoir largemouth bass fisheries in Alabama, recreational fishing effort dynamics and creel survey methods at large reservoirs, trophic interactions and management of small impoundments, and assessment/management of Chinook salmon stocks of western Alaska.
 We emphasize the development and use of quantitative models to understand the behavior of these complex systems and to support science-based fisheries management.

 Our projects typically involve a combination of intensive field sampling and data collection efforts with computer estimation and simulation modeling.
-If this kind of thing interests you, take a look through our recent lab activity posts below, which includes some nice video and photos of field work, and check out the “Opportunities” link on the sidebar to look into joining the lab.
+If this kind of thing interests you, take a look through our current projects, or click the “Opportunities” link on the sidebar to look into joining the lab.

 |RED SNAPPER HIGH REWARD TAG-RECAPTURE STUDY IN THE GULF OF MEXICO|